Granger Smith: Personal life

 He married Amber Emily Bartlett on February 11, 2010.
 They met on the set of the music video for Smith's song "Don't Listen to the Radio", and she has been featured in several of his music videos since.
 The couple has one daughter and three sons.

 On June 6, 2019, Smith announced that the couple's youngest son, River Kelly Smith, had died following a drowning accident at their home.
 River had previously appeared in the video for "Happens Like That".

 On March 11, 2021, Smith and his wife announced they were having their fourth child, a boy, in August.
 Their son, Maverick Beckham Smith, was born August 20, 2021.

-On July 15, 2021, Smith performed in Kansas City.
+Smith and his two brothers, Parker and Tyler, own and operate Yee Yee Apparel, an online retailer in their hometown of Georgetown, Texas.
+The Smiths also run a YouTube channel called Yee Yee Life, which primarily features Parker Smith shooting various firearms at objects to see if they can withstand ammunition.